 1. By the end of 2023, we will complete a carbon footprint assessment for our own operations for scopes 1, 2 and selected scope 3 emissions and achieve carbon neutrality soon thereafter.

 2. By 2030, we will expand firmwide carbon neutrality to account for all applicable scope 3 emissions.

 As part of our ongoing commitments, Populous is a signatory to Architects Declare Australia, Architects Declare UK, and the AIA 2030 Commitment.
 In the UK we are a member of the British Association for Sustainability in Sport (BASIS).

 We will continue to reformulate our workflows and educate our staff so the decisions we make are informed and help mitigate the realities of climate change.

 Our EMEA region and Australian offices have achieved ISO 14001 certification.
-In addition, our Australian offices are currently operating as a carbon neutral business, they have committed to a carbon reduction strategy, which has a target of 75% reduction by 2030 (scopes 1, 2 and 3).
+Additionally, our Australian offices’ operations are Climate Active carbon-neutral certified and have committed to a carbon reduction strategy, which has a target of 75% reduction by 2030 (scopes 1, 2 and 3).

 For more information or to access our environmental policies or sustainability action plans, please contact firstname.lastname@example.org.